ttungl/SDC-term1-Finding-Lane-Lines-on-Road/Finding_Lane_Lines/writeup_report.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+One potential shortcoming would be that the noise is too large for light-colored lane lines as in the "challenge.mp4".
+The current pipeline is not robust enough to detect the left lane line correctly.
+We ran the challenge.mp4 video, the right lane line is good but the left one is not.
+Then, we ran the raw detected edges without using drawing lines function, it showed that a lot of lines are poped-up when the car passes the white road.
+Note that the current pipeline method works fine with the dark road.
+I still try to figure out to fix this issue.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+A possible improvement for the current pipeline would be to modify the vertices.
+Instead of the trapezoid shape, we could split the shape into two seperated shapes for left lane line and right lane line.